Episode 50: No Job is Finished Until the Paperwork is Done

 "Oh well, that almost as much fun!"

 Everett stifled a grimace.
-Having been through such a trial himself,
+Having been through such a trial himself, he

-found any sign of Wasserman?"
+sign of Wasserman?"

 "Boys still search the ship, but it looks like he get away."